robert-j-webb/stackedit/safe eval.md

 ### A valid use case for Safe Eval:

 User Marsha is customizing their shop for their hard earned neopets loot.
 They want to encourage loyalty, so they want to have a discount if a customer is a repeat buyer.
-She sle
+She select

 ```js
 function (numberPreviousItemsPurchased, price) {